flatironinstitute/disBatch/Readme.md

 `disBatch.py` requires the `kvsstcp` package, which should be installed in python's path, or placed in this directory.
 You can simply clone this git repository with `--recursive` (or run `git submodule update --init` if you've already cloned it).

 Depending on your execution environment, the ability of disBatch to determine the location of itself and kvsstcp may be disrupted.
-To avoid such problems, set the environment variable `DISBATCH_ROOT` to the path of the directory containing `disBatch.py`.
+To avoid such problems, set the environment variable `DISBATCH_ROOT` to the path of the directory containing the subdirectory `disbatch`.

 disBatch is designed to support a variety of execution environments, from your own desktop, to a local collection of workstations, to large clusters managed by job schedulers.
 It currently supports SLURM and can be executed from `sbatch`, but it is architected to make it simple to add support for other resource managers.